 ADUs are one method of responding to the need for affordable housing for smaller, single parent, and aging households.
-ADUs provide a different affordable housing option for low-and middle-income renters, and extra income for homeowners in addition to the following benefits:
+ADUs provide a different affordable housing option for lowand middle-income renters, and extra income for homeowners in addition to the following benefits:

-- Use of existing lots and subdivisions, with no need to buy land to build a large scale affordable housing development; - Potential proximity of the existing lots to existing public services such as roads, - sidewalks, and utilities already serving the lot, as well as possible proximity to jobs and public transportation; - Allows an aging homeowner on a fixed income to rent an ADU for additional income or live in the ADU while adult children live in the principal residence thus meeting housing needs while allowing current residents to 'age in place'; and - With effective siting standards applied, neighborhood preservation can occur by meeting housing needs without having to build large scale apartment developments nearby (following a principal called 'scatter-site housing').
+- Use of existing lots and subdivisions, with no need to buy land to build a large scale affordable housing development; - Potential proximity of the existing lots to existing public services such as roads, sidewalks, and utilities already serving the lot, as well as possible proximity to jobs and public transportation;

+• Allows an aging homeowner on a fixed income to rent an ADU for additional income

+- or live in the ADU while adult children live in the principal residence thus meeting housing needs while allowing current residents to 'age in place'; and - With effective siting standards applied, neighborhood preservation can occur by meeting housing needs without having to build large scale apartment developments nearby (following a principal called 'scattersite housing').

-Proposed ordinances amending the Comprehensive Plan and Land Development Code to permit accessory dwelling units in all single family residential zoning districts as a conditional use will be brought forward for consideration to the BCC in the first quarter of 2020.
-Draft ordinances are included in the Appendix of this Action Plan for review and comment by the BCC.
+Proposed ordinances amending the Comprehensive Plan and Land Development Code to permit accessory dwelling units in all single family residential zoning districts as a limited use are currently under review by the Board of County Commissioners.

 Another consideration associated with ADUs involves the assessment of impact fees.
 Currently, an accessory dwelling unit would be charged impact fees at the traditional single family home rate.
 Because of the relative scale, it is presumed that the actual impact generated by an ADU would be less than that of a single family residence; therefore, an impact fee rate specific to accessory dwelling units should be established.
-The County is in the process of reviewing a new mobility fee, connection fees; fire, and library impact fees.
-In addition, the School Board will be reviewing its impact fees within the next year.
-As part of these ongoing studies, staff will evaluate a separate impact fee rate for ADUs.
+The County is in the process of reviewing a new transportation mobility fee, water and sewer connection fees, fire, and library impact fees.
+In addition, the School Board will be reviewing its impact fees within the short term implementation phase of this plan.
+As part of these ongoing studies, staff will evaluate a separate impact fee rate or waiving certain impact fees for ADUs.
+In addition, if an ADU is an affordable unit as defined in Sec.
+420.9071 F.S. the County has the ability to completely waive the impact fees for such a unit.